Wondering when to start buying baby stuff during pregnancy? Learn the best time to start shopping for certain items like clothes and diapers.

 2. Buy after your baby shower

 Another fantastic time to start buying baby stuff during your pregnancy is after your baby shower.
-You’ll likely have created a registry of items that your friends and family can gift you.
+You likely created a baby registry of items that your friends and family can gift you.
 Once your baby shower has passed, you can then purchase any remaining items on your wish list.

 An added perk of buying from your registry list is that many companies offer sales and specials just for creating one.
 You can then easily make the purchases with an added discount to boot.